Green Dot Corporation: Awards

-Steve Streit, CEO, was nominated for Industry Executive of the Year at LendIt.
+CEO Steve Streit was nominated for Industry Executive of the Year at LendIt.

 Green Dot was nominated for Solving Problems Through Payments during the 2018 Benzinga Fintech Awards.

 Prepaid Debit Cards

 Unlimited Cash Back Bank Account

 On July 30, 2019, Green Dot made its debut of a savings account for customers through a pre-paid debit card, the first in the industry, called the Unlimited cashback account.
 The card features a 3% cash back return on purchases, as well as a 3% APY towards a customer's savings account.

 Green Dot Prepaid Card & Cash Back Debit Card

 The Cash Back Debit Card is available online and in many stores, including CVS Pharmacy, Kmart, 7-Eleven and Walgreens while the prepaid card is only available in stores.
 Cards bought online are personalized with the customers name and cards bought in store are only a temporary card which does not have the customer's actual name on it; instead it says "Valued Customer".
-Temporary cards are not re-loadable However, if the customer opts in to receive a personalized card, which is free of cost, in 7 to 10 business days it will arrive in mail with his or her name on it.
+Temporary cards are not re-loadable.
+However, if the customer opts in to receive a personalized card, which is free of cost, in 7 to 10 business days it will arrive in mail with his or her name on it.
 Personalized cards are re-loadable in a variety of ways.
 There is a monthly charge of $9.95, unless the customer makes more than 30 purchases in a month or loads the card with more than $1000 in that month.